-The sink is often the primary statement of style in the bathroom.
-It's immediately visible, central to the space, and (we hope) used every time.
-You'll encounter a wide variety of handles and spouts in just about every discernible style, each designed to complement a different style of basin.
-Here are some of the most common types:
+The sink and faucet are often the primary statements of style in the bathroom.
+They are immediately visible, central to the space, and (we hope) used every time.
+You’ll encounter a wide variety of handles and spouts in just about every discernible style, each designed to complement a different style of basin.
+Here are some of the most common types of bathroom sink faucets:

 This common type of faucet features independent spout and hot and cold water handles.
 You’ll find sink basins and countertops pre-drilled for widespread faucets with holes anywhere from 6 to 16 inches apart.